uriel0byte/IT-Learning-Journey-urielbyte/Hack The Box/HTB Starting Point/Redeemer/README.md

 4. Task 4
     Which command-line utility is used to interact with the Redis server?
 Enter the program name you would enter into the terminal without any arguments.
     Which flag is used with the Redis command-line utility to specify the hostname?

     Answer:

-5. Task 5
+6. Task 5
     Which flag is used with the Redis command-line utility to specify the hostname?

     Answer:

-6. Task 6
+7. Task 6
     Once connected to a Redis server, which command is used to obtain the information and statistics about the Redis server?

     Answer:

-7. Task 7
+8. Task 7
     What is the version of the Redis server being used on the target machine?

     Answer:

-8. Task 8
+9. Task 8
     Which command is used to select the desired database in Redis?

     Answer:

-9. Task 9
+10. Task 9
     How many keys are present inside the database with index 0?

-    Answer
+     Answer:

-10. Task 10
+11. Task 10
      Which command is used to obtain all the keys in a database?

      Answer:

-11. Task 11
+12. Task 11
      Submit root flag

      Answer: